Herbert Trustram Eve: Biography

 Born on 4 June 1865, Herbert Trustram Eve was educated at Bedford School.
 In 1893, he married Fanny Jean Turing, who later became a Conservative Party politician.

-In 1904, Eve was appointed as Agricultural Correspondent to the Board of Agriculture.
-During the First World War he was appointed as Chairman of the Forage Committee at the War Office, which oversaw the requisitioning of foodstuffs for the British Army.
-In 1920 he was elected as President of the Farmers Club (an office held by both his father and his grandfather).
-He was an expert in the valuation of real property, was President of the Rating Surveyors Association, and was retained as an expert witness in a number of high-profile compensation cases.
+In 1904, Eve was appointed Agricultural Correspondent to the Board of Agriculture.
+During the First World War, he was appointed Chairman of the Forage Committee at the War Office, overseeing the requisitioning of foodstuffs for the British Army.
+In 1920, he was elected as President of the Farmers Club (an office held by both his father and his grandfather).
+He was an expert in the valuation of real property, was President of the Rating Surveyors Association, and was retained as an expert witness in several high-profile compensation cases.
 He would often appear in court opposite his son, the barrister Malcolm Trustram Eve, 1st Baron Silsoe.
-He was a frequent contributor to The Times, and his articles included an article in April 1922 entitled "Reduce the Rates", and another in April 1926 on "the Rating Act".
-He was keenly interested in the preservation of London's "Green Belt".
+He was a frequent contributor to The Times, and his articles included an article in April 1922 entitled "Reduce the Rates," and another in April 1926 on "the Rating Act."
+He was keenly interested in the preservation of London's "Green Belt."

 Sir Herbert Trustram Eve was invested as a Knight Commander of the Order of the British Empire in 1918.
 He died in London on 11 November 1936, aged 71.